Alternative approach to thermodynamic phase transitions

-Regarding top panel of Fig. \ref{Fig1-2}, one finds the so-called saturation curve with dash-dotted style.
-Taking into account $P-V$ isothermal diagram with $T<T_{c}$ (continuous line), we can decrease the horizon radius to find two points of intersection with saturation curve ($r_{+1}$ and $r_{+2}$ with $r_{+1}<r_{+2}$).
-The black hole systems are unstable for $ r_{+1}<r_{+}<r_{+2}$.
-In other words, there is a phase transition between small and large black holes (between $r_{+1}$ and $r_{+2}$).
-This phase transition may occur by a sudden burst of thermal Hawking radiations from the black hole i.e. the size of black hole suddenly shrinks from size $r_{+2}$ to $r_{+1}$ without changing the black hole temperature.
+In the top panel of Fig. \ref{Fig1-2}, one can see the so-called saturation curve, dash-dotted line.
+Taking into account the $P-V$ isothermal diagram with $T<T_{c}$ (continuous line), we can decrease the horizon radius to find two points of intersection with the saturation curve ($r_{+1}$ and $r_{+2}$ with $r_{+1}<r_{+2}$).
+The black hole system is unstable for $ r_{+1}<r_{+}<r_{+2}$.
+In other words, there is a phase transition between a small and a large black hole (between $r_{+1}$ and $r_{+2}$).
+This phase transition may occur with a sudden burst of thermal Hawking radiations, i.e. the size of the black hole suddenly shrinks from $r_{+2} $ to $r_{+1}$ without changing the black hole temperature.
 Black hole solutions are not physical between these two points.
-This could be explained by the fact that the heat capacity is negative (see bottom panel of Fig. \ref{Fig1-2}, for more details), and also, speed of sound is larger than speed of light \cite{Riazi}.
-Notice that similar discontinuities in specific heat capacity also occur in Born-Infeld black holes \cite{r2}.
-It is worthwhile to note that for $T=T_{c}$ , both intersection points meet to obtain the critical horizon radius $ r_{+1}=r_{+2}=r_{c}$.
-The same statement could be said about the middle panel of Fig. \ref{Fig1-2} regarding the temperature.
+This can be explained by the fact that the heat capacity is negative (see bottom panel of Fig. \ref {Fig1-2}, for more detail), and also by the fact that the speed of sound is larger than the speed of light \cite{Riazi}.
+Note that similar discontinuities in specific heat capacity also occur in the Born-Infeld black holes \cite{r2}.
+It is worth noting that for $T=T_{c}$, the intersection points meet and are equal to the critical horizon radius $r_{+1}=r_{+2}=r_{c}$.
+The same statement could be made for the temperature in the middle panel of Fig. \ref{Fig1-2}.

-Before we finish our paper, it is worth pointing out the significants of the new prescription.
+Before finishing the paper, it is worth pointing out the significance of our approach.

-\emph{First} of all, as one can see, the new prescription provides the possibility of obtaining different thermodynamical quantities independent of each other.
-In other words, as one can see, Eqs. (\ref{Tnew})-(\ref{Gnew}) only depend on the properties such as dimensions, electric charge and horizon radius.
-If we generalize the action to other models of gravitational theories or including other matter fields, by using this method, the resultant new temperature, pressure, mass and Gibbs free energy enjoy the same properties (being only a function of black holes properties).
+\emph{First} of all, our method provides the possibility of obtaining different thermodynamical quantities independent of each other.
+In other words, as one can see from Eqs. (\ref{Tnew})-(\ref{Gnew}), they only depend on such properties as dimension, electric charge and horizon radius.
+If we generalize the action to other gravitational theories or include other matter fields, the resultant new temperature, pressure, mass and Gibbs free energy obtained using our method, have the same properties (they are only a function of black hole properties).